deartc/Quality-Project-Teresa-Hawkins/README.md

 To run the project do the following: Clone github.com/deartc/Quality-Project-Teresa-Hawkins.
-(Any other instructions I need to include goes here).
 The extensions used were C# and Net.
-The NuGets used were xunit and others.
+The NuGets used were xunit.

 Requirements of classes completion: